© Anna-Karin 2003

 "Oh!
 Hi!
 Great to hear from you!"

-Jim took of his coat, with one hand, and hung it over the back of a chair, while still holding the reciever with the other hand.
+Jim took of his coat, with one hand, and hung it over the back of a chair, while still holding

 "Nice to hear that I'm a wellcome caller.
 How are you?"